 It’s wrong to dehumanize or claim a culture that isn’t yours.
 As an American Indian, it’s really offensive when white people wear headdresses or put feathers in their hair.
 It’s even worse when white teenagers buy moccasins or fringe bags from places like American Eagle or Urban Outfitters.
 Because those places claim legitimacy and authenticity in their products, but are really cheaply made bag and moccasin look-a-likes.
 I mean, do you even know why indians put fringe on their shoes?
 If you want to respect the culture, go to a pow wow.
 Donate to indian schools.
 Don’t try to be like one of us because you aren’t.
 Embrace your own culture and let us embrace and celebrate ours.
 We’ve earned it.

 And for the love of god, do not get a tribal tattoo.

-lakotapeopleslawproject asked: Hi I love your Tumblr!
+lakotapeopleslawproject said: Hi I love your Tumblr!
 Our law firm recently posted a video of the respected Russell Means as a tribute to his life.
 I'd really appreciate it if you reblogged it so we can get more views on the video.
 Thank you so much!

-me-less-deactivated20130612 asked: I love your blog!
+me-less-deactivated20130612 said: I love your blog!
 I work @ Lakota People's Law Project, a non-profit law firm who is currently working with the Indian Child Welfare Act directors in South Dakota to make the Bureau of Indian Affairs keep its pledge to hold a summit on Lakota foster care.
 The summit is 9 months overdue!
 We have a petition going around on our Facebook.
 I've posted the link on my tumblr page.
 If you could reblog it, we could really make a difference!
 Thank you so much.